-David Flaten is a LACS visiting scholar and History Professor at Tompkins Cortland Community College, and is researching the opportunities to create a global history course centered around the Caribbean for students at our partner institution Tompkins Cortland Community College (TC3).
+David Flaten is a LACS visiting scholar and History professor at Tompkins Cortland Community College.
+He is researching the opportunities to create a global history course centered around the Caribbean for students at our partner institution Tompkins Cortland Community College (TC3).

 Former Visiting Scholars

 Soledad Chango taught Elementary Quechua I as she pursues graduate studies in pedagogy and linguistics, with support from a Fulbright Foreign Language Teaching Assistant fellowship for 2021-22.
 Her native language is Kichwa, part of the Quechua language family spoken in Ecuador.

 Visiting Scholar ‘22

 Fábio Zuker is an anthropologist and journalist.
 Fábio holds a master's degree in Social Sciences from EHESS-Paris and is carrying out his doctorate in Social Anthropology at the University of São Paulo, with research on the destruction of life forms on the banks of the Tapajós River (Brazilian Amazon) and indigenous ways of doing politics and creating worlds.

 Visiting Scholar ’19-‘20

 Leonardo Aires de Castro is a PhD candidate in the Graduate Political Science Program (PPGPol) in the